BoringDAO (BORING) Price Reaches $0.0083 on Top Exchanges

 About BoringDAO

-BoringDAO (CRYPTO:BORING) is a coin.
+BoringDAO is a coin.
 BoringDAO’s total supply is 494,873,143 coins and its circulating supply is 459,843,082 coins.
+BoringDAO’s official website is www.boringdao.com.
 BoringDAO’s official Twitter account is @TheBoringDAO and its Facebook page is accessible here.
-BoringDAO’s official website is www.boringdao.com.
-The official message board for BoringDAO is boringdao-defi.medium.com.
+BoringDAO’s official message board is boringdao-defi.medium.com.

 BoringDAO Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as BoringDAO directly using US dollars.
-Investors seeking to trade BoringDAO should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase BoringDAO using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as BoringDAO directly using US dollars.
+Investors seeking to acquire BoringDAO should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase BoringDAO using one of the exchanges listed above.

 Receive News & Updates for BoringDAO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BoringDAO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.